TommyWangZL/Bayesian-ML/README.md

 ### Dirichlet multinomial regression model
 #### Description:
+- To address potential overfitting concerns, we explored Dirichlet Multinomial Regression with various regularization parameters.
-Parameters: Regularization parameter α (tested with values 0.1, 0.5, 1.0, 2.0, 5.0)
+- Parameters: Regularization parameter α (tested with values 0.1, 0.5, 1.0, 2.0, 5.0), we found optimal performance at alpha = 5.0.
+- Advantage: The stronger regularization helped prevent our model from fitting to noise while maintaining predictive power.
-Common Use Cases: Modeling with sparse features, preventing overfitting in credit scoring
+- Common Use Cases: Modeling with sparse features, preventing overfitting in credit scoring
-Formula: Similar to linear regression but with Dirichlet prior distributions on the coefficients
+- Formula: Similar to linear regression but with Dirichlet prior distributions on the coefficients

 #### Results:
 * Best performance with α = 5.0
 * Test RMSE: 3.2325